The Difference Between a Lateral Rotation Mattress and an Alternating Pressure Mattress

 An Alternating Pressure Mattress is constructed of a series of horizontal air bladders that cover the full width of the mattress whose internal pressures “alternate” in timed sequenced cycles.
 The internal air pressures of the bladders are controlled by an alternating pressure pump and set according to patient weight and comfort.

 For simplicity, a Blue Chip Medical alternating pressure mattress has 18 air bladders.
 There are two sets of air bladders in a series.
 There is an odd series (bladders 1,3,5,7,9, etc) and an even series (2,4,6,8, 10, etc).
 While the odd series bladders are inflated and firm, the even series bladders are deflated and soft.
 In timed sequenced cycles the soft bladders inflate to become firm as the firm bladders become soft.
 Within that exchange from soft to firm, all bladders hold at the same pressure for one minute.
 This continually redistributes the pressure between the body and the mattress, to help prevent and treat pressure sores and diabetic wounds.
-Additionally, Alternating Pressure improves blood flow through a process called Reactive Hyperemia.
+Additionally, Alternating Pressure improves blood flow through a process called Reactive hyperemia (temporary increase in localized blood flow following pressure relief).

 Alternating Pressure can be utilized in the flat or inclined position.